CSIT321-BDI-Agent/BDI-Agent/backend/README.md

 - Keep saved world schema changes mirrored in the frontend persistence helpers.
 - Planner iterations are capped (default 2,500); tweak in `blocksWorldAgent.js` for experimentation.
 - `/config.js` endpoint mirrors resolved runtime configuration for frontend consumers; helpful when debugging API base URLs.
+- When adding new auth flows, remember that `requireAuth` and `checkAdmin` now reject users whose status is not `active`; update UI responses accordingly.